 Do not use Microsoft Word as an editor to create downstream object HTML help pages.
-Use an HTML editor like Microsoft FrontPage.
+Use an HTML or plain text editor instead.

 If clicking Add Object Help opens Word on your computer, change the program associated with editing HTM files.
 Open the Windows Explorer's Folder Options dialog box and go to the File Types page to make this change.
 For more information about associating programs with files, see your Windows help.